8none1/idealLED/README.md

 - The btsnoop directory has a few HCI log dumps if you want to look at the raw values
 - `aes_decrypt.py` was used to test the encryption implementation
 - `att_protocol.md` has notes on the protocol and the Android companion app

+## Warning

+I have bricked one set of lights by sending invalid data to them while building this integration.
+Use this repo at your own risk.
+You should be careful when sending bytes to these lights which are outside of the already discovered values.

+You can read more on this here: https://www.whizzy.org/2023-12-14-bricked-xmas/

+As far as I can tell this integration does not use any unsafe values by default.
+If you know otherwise, please open an issue, ideally with an accompanying PR.